matublaq/Inflation-data/README.md

 This is my firs personal project in data sience.
 I continue working whit this project.

-I working in "inflation" file for a moment.
+I working in "inflation" file at a moment.